 The Schwan Center, 1998–2005

 Heartwood was purchased by Thrivent Financial to carry out and complement the organization’s mission, demonstrating its core values in a unique and different way.
-Heartwood is an experience of togetherness, learning, celebration, and overall wellness for the benefit of the Christian community and others.
-While the vast majority of the buildings and landscaping have remained the same, Thrivent has made some capital improvements, including the purchase of the north end of the original property, adding signage and building the Welcome Center on Highway 77, as well as the completion of a new 20-room hotel unit, along with additional landscaping and promenade.
+While the vast majority of the buildings and landscaping remained the same, Thrivent made some capital improvements, including the purchase of the north end of the original property, adding signage and building the Welcome Center on Highway 77, as well as the completion of a new 20-room hotel unit, along with additional landscaping and promenade.

-As Heartwood continues to grow and develop, it remains a perfect setting for corporate and church meetings and retreats, as well as family reunions, celebrations, weddings, personal vacations, and more.
+As Heartwood continues to grow, it remains a perfect setting for corporate meetings, family reunions, celebrations, weddings, personal vacations, and more.